 The decline in sales and profit reflected pandemic-related postponements of certain construction projects; on the plus side, the company saw solid growth in leasing revenues and occupancy numbers at its serviced elderly housing facilities.
 As of end-December 2020, the company reported stable occupancy rates at three out of its five properties; as for the remaining two, at Wisteria Senri-Chuo it reported an occupancy rate of 76.8% (with 63 out of 82 units being occupied), and at Wisteria Minami Ichijo it reported an occupancy rate of 66.4% (with 77 out of 116 units being occupied).
 According to the company, Wisteria Senri-Chuo turned profitable in 1H and remained in the black in Q3 (October-December 2020).
-Wisteria Minami Ichijo remained in the red in Q3 as growth in occupancy stalled against the backdrop of the pandemic.
-Medical System Network plans to carry out sales activities targeting an occupancy rate of over 90% at all facilities.
+Wisteria Minami Ichijo remained in the red in Q3 as growth in occupancy rate of over 90% at all facilities.
 The company continues its marketing efforts aimed at getting its occupancy rate up to 90% by end-FY03/21 while taking all due precautions to prevent COVID-19 infections.